matpow2/cuwo/README.md

     * Bans for both player IDs and IPs
     ... and more in future
 * Lower CPU requirements than normal server
+* Support for more players than you can get
 * ... and much more!

 Running